Restructuring: Roadmap for the 9th National Assembly!

 In the midst of the current euphoria, Nigerians can only hope and pray that the ninth National Assembly, apparently peopled and led by straight-thinking and decent Nigerians, will set the nation on the path of true greatness.
 Tinkering with the Abacha Document will be a good starting point.

-Magaji < [email protected] > is based in Abuja
+Magaji < [email protected].com > is based in Abuja